lame-impala/params_ready/README.md

 end
 ```

-Here we have a hash parameter composed from one boolean parameter with default,
+Here we have a struct parameter composed from one boolean parameter with default,
 one optional string parameter and an integer parameter.
-The whole hash is also
+The whole struct is also
 optional.
 Builder names are used to define nested parameters, which is
 only possible for builders registered with the `Builder` class.
 Alternatively,
 parameter definition may be passed into the `#add`  method.
 This is a possible